Xenorf/SPL_compiler/README.md

 The compiler has been designed to compile the SPL language into C. The language specifications can be find [here](git_ressources/definition_SPL_language.pdf).

 ## Requirements
 > :warning: **If you are a Windows or MacOS user**: This repository is meant to be used on Ubuntu.
-It's still possible to run the compiler on Windows but this document don't explain how.
+It's still possible to run the compiler on Windows but this document doesn't explain how.

 * Install Python 3 `apt-get install python3`.
 * Install GCC `apt-get install gcc`.